wp-plugins/decategorizer/readme.txt

 **Changelog:**

+0.2.1	- instead of setting back category_base to its default value, the current value is used, so one's permalinks don't get broken if the user decides to deactivate the plugin.
+Sorry for that, current users :/ Please check your category_base value.

 0.2		- added the filter to 'category_link' as well.
 No more "/category/" in links when using "Google XML Sitemaps" and "Dagon Design Sitemap Generator" plugins :)